On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Curvature regularity and suppression of nonlinearities near

 Therefore, if $\Box R$ is finite, that is it, if $5 a_3 + 3 b_3 = 0$, we see that its linear and nonlinear parts approach a constant when $r \to 0$.
 The behavior of $(\Box R)_{\rm non-lin}$ marks a difference between curvature-derivative and curvature invariants since the nonlinear part of the latter goes to zero when $r \to 0$.
-Note, however, that if $(\Box R)_{\rm lin}$ is finite at $r=0$ so it is the full $\Box R$ as its nonlinear part cannot generate a divergence.
+Note, however, that if $(\Box R)_{\rm lin}$ is finite at $r=0$, the entire $\Box R$ is also finite (because its nonlinear part cannot generate a singularity).

-It is also interesting to notice that, because of the covariant derivatives, $(\Box R)_{\rm non-lin}$ contains terms that do not depend on the function $B(r)$.
+It is also interesting to notice that, because of the covariant derivatives, $(\Box R)_{\rm non-lin}$ contains terms that do not depend on the function $B(r)$ [see Eq.~\eqref{420}].
 This is different from what happens in the case of scalars without covariant derivatives.
-Therefore, even if $B(r) = 0$, $\Box R$ can receive a nontrivial contribution from the nonlinear part of the metric.
+Therefore, even if $B(r) = 0$, $\Box R$ can receive a contribution from the nonlinear part of the metric.